 Individuals and small groups conduct studies of these types across glaciological settings ranging from the Greenland and Antarctic ice sheets, to ice caps and alpine glaciers in low, mid, and high latitudes.
-Versatile drills required for 200-year arrays exist in the current U.S. inventory, but are in need of upgrade.
-They are used often but need to be upgraded and continuously maintained so that they are functional and can be quickly deployed to the field.
+Versatile drills required for 200-year ice coring exist in the current U.S. inventory, and are in high demand; they need to be upgraded and continuously maintained so that they are functional and can be quickly deployed to the field.
 Requirements for drills to achieve these and other ice coring goals are listed in table one.
-The Long Range Drilling Technology Plan describes the agile drills in detail and discusses their current condition.
-New additions that may be required include an upgraded thermal drill for collection of cores from temperate ice where water is present.
-The applications of a thermal drill include both alpine regions and areas of the polar ice sheet and coastal ice caps where surface melting is significant, and where recently discovered firn aquifers are undergoing study.
+The Long Range Drilling Technology Plan describes the agile drills in the IDP inventory in detail and discusses their current condition.